apnadkarni/blt/man/graph.rst

     symbols and lines.
 Otherwise, the marker is drawn on top of the element.
     The default is "0".

+  **-width**  *numPixels*

+    Specifies the width to assign to the marker's window.
+If this option isn't specified, or if it is specified as "", then the window is given whatever width the widget requests internally.

+  **-window**  *pathName*

+    Specifies the widget to be managed by the graph.  *PathName* must be a child of the **blt::graph** widget.

   **-xoffset**  *numPixels*

-    Specifies a screen distance to offset the marker horizontally.  *Pixels* is a valid screen distance, such as "2" or "1.2i".
+    Specifies a screen distance to offset the marker horizontally.  *NumPixels* is a valid screen distance, such as "2" or "1.2i".
 The default is "0".

   **-yoffset**  *numPixels*